belle2/tools/doc/installation-tools.rst

 ------------

 In case you don't have a centrally provided Belle II Software you need to install the tools locally.
-Once you have `uploaded your ssh key
-<Git/Stash Introduction>`_ to https://stash.desy.de you can obtain the
-software tools from the central Belle II code repository with the following command::
+Once you have configured your `access to the code repository`_ you can obtain the software tools from the central Belle II code repository with the following command::